jayllo-c/tp/docs/DeveloperGuide.md

 **Implementation of Exam and Exam Score Features** <br>

-After coming to a concensus with regards to the user interface, implemetation for exam features seemed straightforward.
+After coming to a consensus in regard to the user interface, implementation for exam features seemed straightforward.
 However, it turned out to be a lot more complex to implement than initially anticipated.
 Our exam features consisted of many subfeatures which included the management of exams, the management of scores, the storage of scores in persons, and the importing of scores.
 As we were working in a collaborative environment, we had to consider how to distribute